openfl/OpenFLDevelopersGuide/display-programming/manipulating-display-objects.md

 The following are typical scenarios in which you might see significant benefits when you enable bitmap caching.

 *   Complex background image: An application that contains a detailed and complex background image of vector data (perhaps an image where you applied the trace bitmap command, or artwork that you created in Adobe Illustrator®).
 You might animate characters over the background, which slows the animation because the background needs to continuously regenerate the vector data.
 To improve performance, you can set the opaqueBackground property of the background display object to true.
 The background is rendered as a bitmap and can be redrawn quickly, so that your animation plays much faster.
 *   Scrolling text field: An application that displays a large amount of text in a scrolling text field.
 You can place the text field in a display object that you set as scrollable with scrolling bounds (the scrollRect property).
 This enables fast pixel scrolling for the specified instance.
-When a user scrolls the display object instance, Flash Player or AIR shifts the scrolled pixels up and generates the newly exposed region instead of regenerating the entire text field.
+When a user scrolls the display object instance, OpenFL shifts the scrolled pixels up and generates the newly exposed region instead of regenerating the entire text field.
 *   Windowing system: An application with a complex system of overlapping windows.
 Each window can be open or closed (for example, web browser windows).
 If you mark each window as a surface (by setting the cacheAsBitmap property to true), each window is isolated and cached.
 Users can drag the windows so that they overlap each other, and each window doesn’t need to regenerate the vector content.
 *   Alpha channel masking: When you are using alpha channel masking, you must set the cacheAsBitmap property to true.
 For more information, see